 Saddleworth Moor in the North of England has caught fire several times and as recently as last Wednesday saw firefighters tackle the blazes.
 Everything in the area from bedding and laundry to pets had a burnt odour to it.
 In Italy, areas of Tuscany were also dogged with a hillside blaze as a result of dry weather conditions which led to the closure of a highway between Italy and Austria, reported Bloomberg.

 Dubbed the ‘war on nature,’ on other fronts Europe’s forests face threats from human avenues as a reported growth in logging across the continent’s virgin forests, which some fear is pointing towards a biodiversity collapse

 Based on statistics reported by Euronews, by the start of this month, there had been over 480 wildfires across Europe this year alone.
 Contributing to this, there were over 18 reported fires across France, Italy, Greece and Spain in just the first few days of March, with some anticipation that more could follow.

 “Already over 480 wildfires across Europe this year alone”

 Wildfires are not that uncommon.
 However, this year they have tended to come earlier than usual and grow bigger in size and quantity.
 It also links to a heightened threat to life across a number of countries.
 Many recount the 66 people who lost their lives in Portugal’s most tragic wildfires in June 2017.

-In 2017, the European Civil Protections and Human Aid Operation reported that the total burned area that Europe faced that year was 1.2 million hectares, or, an area larger than the size of Cyprus.
+In 2017, the European Civil Protections and Human Aid Operation reported that the area of land consumed by wildfires in Europe was 1.2 million hectares, or, an area larger than the size of Cyprus.
 Also anticipating increased risks of fires, the organisation works across the European Union to support countries in times of crisis and coordinates firefighting planes, helicopters and personnel from other countries, if called upon.
 But if that enough?

 Burning concerns about the human cost